November 7, 2023

-Repeating the same hand and wrist motions over a long time can aggravate the tendons in your wrist in ways that causes swelling and increased pressure on the median nerve.
+Repeating the same hand and wrist motions over a long time can aggravate the tendons in your wrist in ways that cause swelling and increased pressure on the median nerve.
 Take frequent breaks when performing tasks requiring repetitive hand motions.
 Look for different ways to move your hands and wrists when performing tasks that require repetitive hand motions.

 Engaging in activities that involve extreme bending of the hand and wrist for a long time can put pressure on the median nerve.

 Take frequent breaks whenever performing motions that require extreme or prolonged bending of your hand and wrist.
 Investigate alternative hand motions for these jobs.
-Perform stretching exercises before, during and after engaging in repetitive hand motions.
+Perform stretching exercises before, during, and after engaging in repetitive hand motions.

 Wear splints to keep your wrists straight.
 Good posture is important too – ergonomic furniture can help you maintain correct posture and wrist position.
 Fingerless gloves can keep your hands warm and flexible.
 Consult with your supervisor to discuss redesigning workstations, tools and tool handles that keep wrists in a natural position during work.
-Rotating jobs among workers can also reduce the risk for carpal tunnel syndrome.
+Rotating jobs among workers can also reduce the risk of carpal tunnel syndrome.

 Take good care of your health.
 Minor health issues, like poor posture, can increase your risk for carpal tunnel syndrome.
-Other health conditions, such as diabetes, rheumatoid arthritis and thyroid gland imbalances are associated with carpal tunnel syndrome.
+Other health conditions, such as diabetes, rheumatoid arthritis, and thyroid gland imbalances are associated with carpal tunnel syndrome.
 Consult with your doctor to make sure you are in the best health possible and for help on managing medical conditions.
 Ask your doctor to assess your risk for developing carpal tunnel syndrome.